QMagen/PyQMagen/README.md

-Now we have a first version demo where we show a proof-of-principle case by learning the hamiltonian of a XXZ heisenberg chain.
+Now we have a first version demo where we show a proof-of-principle case by learning the Hamiltonian of a XXZ Heisenberg chain.

 ![](https://github.com/yusizhuo/QMagen/blob/master/Illustration/Illust_SC.png)